moisesdearaujo/Hello-word/README.md

 # Hello-word
-Just a introduction to lern
+Just a introduction to learn